RebeccaRGB/tt-arrowboard/README.md

 Set `ui_in[3:0]` to one of the sixteen patterns.
 Set `ui_in[4]` high and `ui_in[5]` high.
 Set `ui_in[6]` high.
 Pulse `clk` at a desired rate.
 Outputs should reflect a sequential pattern with a blank last frame.

-Special cases: The animated versions of patterns 12, 13, and 14 behave the same as the flashing versions and are unaffected by input 4.
-The animated version of pattern 15 always alternates between the same two frames without repeated or blank frames.
+Special cases: The animated versions of patterns 12 and 14 behave the same as the flashing versions and are unaffected by input 4.
+The animated versions of patterns 13 and 15 always alternate between the same two frames without repeated or blank frames.

 ## External hardware